yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/getting-started.md

    ![](https://github.com/anushabc/MCW-Continuous-delivery-in-Azure-DevOps/blob/prod/Hands-on%20lab/media/image01.png?raw=true "Lab Environment")

+   >Note: If you see any powershell windows is running in your VM, please do not close that as it's setting up some configurations inside the environment.

 1. In the environment click on **ok** if you recevie a prompt regarding windows deprecation.

    ![](https://github.com/anushabc/MCW-Continuous-delivery-in-Azure-DevOps/blob/prod/Hands-on%20lab/media/imgdepre.png?raw=true "Lab Environment")